michalweclawik/firstGame/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

 Whack-A-Mole-Game is fully web based.
-Once you whack mole you getting poitns and mole is loosing glsses !
+Once you whack mole you getting poitns and mole is loosing glasses !
 Be fast time is limited !

 ## 🎈 Usage <a name="usage"></a>